Food is important to keep a puppy healthy, and the best food for puppies is the type that’s optimized specifically for them.

 This can be done by mixing the two food formulas, and gradually decreasing puppy food while increasing amounts of adult dog food.
 Remember about the meal timing as well.

-Bottom Line: Small breed puppies mature around 6-12 months of age, and large breed puppies can grow up to 18 months.
+Summary: Small breed puppies mature around 6-12 months of age, and large breed puppies can grow up to 18 months.
 That’s the time to switch to adult dog food.

 Is Homemade Puppy Food Advisable?